Revised: August 11, 2015

 - It is important for all skaters to remember to thank the judges at the end of their test, if the opportunity presents itself.

-Testing Fees (revised for tests beginning in 2013)
+Testing Fees (revised for tests beginning August 2018)

 - EPFSC Associate/Adult/Collegiate Members will pay non-member rates for testing, but they have priority over non-EPFSC members for space on the test ice, provided their application is in by the deadline.